This French Politician Lost Everything When Videos of Him Leaked Online

 4. Not taking responsibility: whatever you do in this life, you should take responsibility for it.

-By denouncing the “disgusting accusations” and quitting “to protect my family”, Griveaux takes no responsibility for the actions he engineered.
+By denouncing the “disgusting accusations” and quitting “to protect my family”, Griveaux took no responsibility for the actions he engineered.

-Considering he contacted de Taddeo himself, took the videos, and send them to his initiative, the man is a victim of his own making and yet refused to assume the consequences of his actions, hence making him a powerless victim of…his own choices.
+Considering he contacted de Taddeo himself, took the videos, and send them to his initiative, the man is a victim of his own making.
+Refusing to assume the consequences of his actions only makes him a powerless victim of…his own choices.

 This type of story happens every day with rock stars, athletes, actors, and reality TV people.